G7.02-4 Classification and Compensation

-The Job Classification System consists of job families, jobs, positions, pay grades and salary ranges.
-Some jobs are unclassified; these jobs were not included in the job classification system described here because the job evaluation plans did not adequately evaluate the nature of these jobs.
+The job classification system consists of job families, jobs, positions, pay grades and salary ranges.
+Some jobs are unclassified; these jobs are not included in the job classification system described here because the job evaluation plans do not adequately evaluate the nature of these jobs.

 A position is used to denote the unique responsibilities and duties assigned to one employee.
 In instances when there is only one person with a certain job title or job description, the position is the same as a job.
-If however, there are multiple individuals with the same job title/job description, then each individual is in his or her own position.
+If, however, there are multiple individuals with the same job title/job description, then each individual with that job title has his or her own position.
 In other words, a position represents a specific person and the unique duties and responsibilities that person performs.

 The job evaluation plan for each job family is used to objectively and systematically evaluate job descriptions belonging to that job family in terms of compensable factors in order to determine the pay grade for each job.
 During job evaluation, a job is assigned a degree level for each compensable factor in the job evaluation plan based on the amount or extent of a compensable factor that is required by a job.
 The job evaluation process is based strictly on the minimum requirements and essential duties and responsibilities of a job and not on the level of performance of an individual in a job.

 Jobs with similar job evaluation results or points are placed in the same pay grades; a pay grade is one of the classes into which jobs of the same or similar values are grouped.
 A salary range is assigned to each pay grade.
 The salary range consists of the minimum and maximum dollar amount that is paid to jobs in a specific pay grade.
 The salary range is based on salary survey data for the jobs in each pay grade, where the minimum of the salary range approximates the 25th percentile of market pay, the midpoint approximates market pay, and the maximum approximates the 75th percentile of market pay of all jobs in the pay grade.